jryz101/Woocommerce-private-store-customization-snippet-and-guide/README.md

 Customizing your woo-commerce account page for a better user experience.

-Get rip of the woo-commerce default account layout and customize it according to your needs by following this tutorial.
+Step 3 - Get rip of the woo-commerce default account layout and customize it according to your needs by following this tutorial.

 https://www.youtube.com/watch?v=IgdP7MnFjnI